qoala101/ctme/README.md

 ## Features

-- Computation doesn't need to create any additional matrices to store intermediate results.
+- No additional matrices are created during the computation to store intermediate results.
 - Fast run time evaluation due to absence of loops (see [benchmarks](#benchmarks) below).
-All the evaluations are unrolled using TMP.
+All the loops are unrolled using TMP.
-- Compile time evaluation of matrix expressions of any size given compile time inputs.
+- Compile time evaluation of complex matrix expressions given compile time inputs.
 - Compile time expression correctness check (e.g. multiplying matrices of wrong sizes would not compile).
-- Ability to evaluate single cell.
-- Supports any containers which have [unsigned][unsigned] syntax.
+- Supports any containers which support [unsigned][unsigned] syntax.
-- Supports any combination of value types for which corresponding operations are available (e.g. \*, +, etc.).
+- Supports any combination of value types for which operations used in expressions are available (e.g. \*, +, etc.).
 - Matrix expressions can be formed as either objects or types.
 - Currently supported matrix operations: \*, +.